Amine2026/FairTravel/README.md

 ## Recent Changes
 - Added Flask API endpoints for activities, recommendations, and events, including subclass support for activities.
 - Enabled CORS in Flask backend for frontend-backend communication.
 - Created React frontend with an ActivitiesList component that fetches activities from the Flask API.
 - Added RecommendationsList and EventsList React components to display recommendations and events from the backend.
+- Added detail endpoints in Flask for activities, events, and recommendations.
+- Integrated detail views in React: click an activity, event, or recommendation to see its properties.

 This file is a quick reference.
 Update as your ontology grows!